Adolf Dobriansky: Cultural, educational, and national activities

 Back home, Dobriansky devoted much time to educational, literary, and organizational work.
 He was head of the Order of St. Basil the Great, which supported the Transcarpathian, Galician and Slovak presses, and paid great attention to church issues.
 In 1868, he formulated a development plan for the Uhro-Rusyn Church, and announced the plan along with two other members of the Diet.
-For the Hungarians, this plan was unacceptable; they began to advocate the autonomy of the entire Hungarian Catholic Church, instead of the only the Uhro-Rusyn Uniate Church.
+For the Hungarians, this plan was unacceptable; they began to advocate the autonomy of the entire Hungarian Catholic Church, instead of only the Uhro-Rusyn Uniate Church.
 In response to Hungarian criticisms, Dobriansky proposed the election of a special Council for the Uhro-Rusyn Church at the Synod of 1869, where Dobriansky represented Zemplín County.
 However, Bishop Pankovič of Mukachevo and the Hungarian majority at the Council adopted a resolution for full autonomy of the Hungarian Catholic Church.
 To protest, Dobriansky left the council and wrote a letter voicing his disagreement with the decision of the participants.
 As a result, support by many leaders of the Uhro-Rusyn and Romanian churches prevented the results of the council's deliberations from being realized.

 Dobriansky, however, had made new enemies who were now joined by the Hungarian priesthood.
 In 1871, he was attacked by Hungarian nationalists in Uzhhorod, though the victim was his son, Miroslav, who suffered serious injuries.
 Dobriansky could no longer openly attend Hungarian meetings nor take part in Russian meetings, which without his leadership had declined considerably.
 He criticized the emerging Ukrainophile faction in the 1870s for the damage it was doing to the "Russian" cause; he also criticized Russophiles for inaction.
 In 1875, he visited Russia and several large cities for several months, meeting with notable Russian thinkers Konstantin Pobedonostsev, Mikhail Katkov, I.S.
 Aksanov, Ivan Petrovich Kornilov, Sergey Solovyov, as well as others; also being received by Tsar Aleksandr III.